 3. Instant Noodles

-Instant noodles of all kinds, from Italian dishes with powdered sauce to the quintessential college kid-fuel of ramen, are cheap, abundant, and very lightweight options for bug-out food, although this is one you will have to prepare using boiling water.
+Instant noodles of all kinds, from Italian dishes with powdered sauce to the quintessential college kid-fuel of ramen, are cheap, abundant, have a long shelf life, and very lightweight options for bug-out food, although this is one you will have to prepare using boiling water.

 Theoretically, you could chow down on a brick of dry noodles, but I don’t recommend it!
 These dishes are generally tasty and an ample source of calories but also typically very high in sodium, though if you have been drinking hard and sweating your tail off that might not be such a bad thing.